-Pursuant to Article 8.02, there shall be a statewide committee consisting of an equal number of Union and Employer representatives.
-There shall be a committee consisting of an equal number of Union and Employer representatives per institution/geographic district or base unless otherwise mutually agreed upon by the parties.
+Statewide Meetings: Pursuant to Article 8.02, there shall be a statewide committee consisting of an equal number of Union and Employer representatives.
 The Statewide Agency Committee will meet at least two (2) times per year but shall receive, upon request, quarterly progress reports.
-The institution/geographic district or base committee shall meet at least four (4) times per year.
+The parties will agree to an agenda in advance.
+Schedule alternatives shall be an appropriate topic for Labor/Management discussion.